The 'hazy' border between terrorists and criminals

 act.
 Thompson said this definition was intentionally general and open to

-interpretation, but the key element is a political or ideological motivation.
+interpretation, but the key element is a political or ideological motivation."Terrorists can

 attack literally anything and they have, but the motivation has to be more